Tarot Card Meanings

-The Tarot cards and Tarot card meanings have intrigued and fascinated many people over the centuries.
+Tarot cards and their meanings have intrigued and fascinated many people over the centuries.

-If you want to learn more about the Tarot cards, their traditional meanings and what they can reveal to you then read through the following pages I’ve put together.
+If you want to learn more about these intriguing cards, their traditional meanings and what they can reveal to you then read through the following pages I’ve put together.

 It is the interpretation, guided by psychic intuition of the Psychic Reader that can verbalise these messages to pass onto others in Tarot Readings.